Magisk-Modules-Repo/NfcScreenOff/README.md

 1. Logs of Magisk (if the installation failed)

 I will do my best to make it compatible.

+# Updates failure

+If the module fails to update, do the following:

+1. Uninstall the module
+1. Restart your device
+1. Reinstall the module
+1. Restart your device

 # Tested devices